 A traumatic brain injury can come with a host of challenges for the victim and their families.
 Those who suffer from a TBI are often unable to return to the quality of life before the injury.
 They may be left to cope with the emotional, physical, and financial consequences caused by another person’s negligent or careless act.
 But if you or a loved one suffered a brain injury caused by another party, you have the right to seek damages to help you recover from your injuries and be compensated for your losses.

-The traumatic brain injury lawyers at Slater & Zurz are prepared to fight tirelessly for justice.
+The personal injury lawyers at Slater & Zurz are prepared to fight tirelessly for justice.
 We will hold the responsible party accountable for their actions and advocate aggressively to get you the compensation you need and deserve.
 Our seasoned legal team has over a century of combined experience fighting for the health and well-being of our injured clients and will do everything within our power to get you the maximum recovery for your losses.
 We are willing and able to take on large corporations, insurance companies, and their lawyers to ensure a successful resolution to your case.

 The Signs and Symptoms of a Traumatic Brain Injury

-Traumatic brain injury signs and symptoms vary depending on the type of injury, the severity of the damage, and the location of the injury.
+Traumatic brain injury signs and symptoms vary depending on the type of injury, the damage’s severity, and the injury’s location.
 TBIs can affect the exact place where the injury occurred or include the surrounding brain tissue.
-This means that symptoms can appear right away, while others can appear several days to weeks after the initial injury.
+This means symptoms can appear immediately, while others can appear several days to weeks after the initial injury.

 Symptoms of a mild TBI